19 Love Unfolds

 Still, in all this I managed to find meaning: I found it incredibly difficult to give up on my last class.
 I took them to my heart in a way I wouldn’t have felt possible.
 They gave me the courage to throw out the curriculum I had slaved to implement in the past.

 As far as teaching Irish was concerned, I would sooner have abandoned it completely, but at least I determined to replace the boring texts with games and computers as well as a wealth of easily attainable oral targets.

-When I compared my first class at twenty with my last class in my fifties there was one essential change in my approach: When Shaun walked into the classroom on that first day, he was sure that teaching was all about filling empty vessels and was surprised when the class struggled against him.
-However, by the time I returned from Germany I knew that there was already something wonderful in each child and I was determined to convince them how gifted and special they were.
+When I compared my first class at twenty with my last class in my fifties there was one essential change in my approach: When Shaun walked in on that first day, he was sure that teaching was all about filling empty vessels and was surprised when the class struggled against him.
+Returning from Germany, I knew that there was something precious and vulnerable about each child and I was determined to respect that.

-It was a great challenge to remove the many doubts which had already taken root and to persuade them of their strengths.
-So many complexes had developed by that stage that they found failure less challenging than success.
-The email I received from them a few months after my return confirmed, in a very special way, that my efforts had not been in vain:
+It was a great challenge to remove the many doubts which had already taken root in them and to persuade them of their strengths.
+So many complexes had developed that they found failure less challenging than effort.
+The email I received from them a few months after my return confirmed, in a very special way, that my work had not been in vain:

 Dear Mr. Mosely,

 The whole class is gutted that you’re not here.
 Each person wrote something on a piece of paper and gave them all to me and told me to e-mail them to you:

 Hannah- Please come back, we miss you so much.